-Until Phase 5, employees are expected to maintain 6-foot social distancing per IDPH recommendations when possible and should not shake hands with each other or with visitors.
+Employees are expected to maintain 6-foot social distancing per IDPH recommendations when possible and should not shake hands with each other or with visitors.

-When entering hallways inside of buildings or in tunnels, employees should announce themselves and also check the new wall-mounted and ceiling-mounted bubble mirrors (when available) to avoid an unexpected close-encounter with another staff member.
+Until Phase 5, when entering hallways inside of buildings or in tunnels, employees should announce themselves.
+Employees should always check wall-mounted and ceiling-mounted bubble mirrors (when available) to avoid collisions with another staff member.